 Natural estrogen replacement or bioidentical estrogen has a molecular structure that is identical to the natural estrogen that is produced by your body.
 Traditional hormone therapy, known as HRT, uses forms of hormones that are not similar to your body's natural hormones.
 Pregnant horse urine is used for estrogen (one popular brand is Premarin).
 Because of the dissimilarity, side effects are abundant.
-For side effects of Premarin, formerly widely prescribed to menopausal women, see
+For side effects of Premarin, formerly widely prescribed to menopausal women, see black cohosh.

 According to Elizabeth Lee Vliet, M.D., in her book Screaming to Be Heard: Hormone Connections Women Suspect and Doctors Still Ignore, “The comparative studies that have been done, although not many, do show that the bioidentical human form of 17-beta estradiol is much better tolerated, with fewer side effects, and better improvement in outcome measures (lipids, bone marker and others)” (page 112).

 If you are going to use natural estrogen replacement, some experts say it is safest taken along with natural progesterone.
 My personal philosophy, is to use the minimum dose to eliminate or even just reduce symptoms, for the shortest time possible.

 I recently began BHRT (in June, 2010), after going through all of perimenopause and menopause without replacing estrogen or testosterone, because my hot flashes were still intense enough to be an interruption, and I was getting other, new symptoms, like back pain, and joint pain and stiffness.